The Daring Gourmet

 • Rub the roast down with salt and freshly ground black pepper.
 Generously rub it down with German mustard.

-• Add the bay leaf, thyme, beef broth and carrots (they will add a touch of sweetness to the gravy).
+Add the bay leaf, thyme, beef broth and carrots (they will add a touch of sweetness to the gravy).
 Bring it to a boil, reduce the heat to low, cover and simmer for about 90 minutes or until the roast is nice and tender.
 (Alternatively roast it in the oven for about 3 hours if using a marbled cut like pork butt and for about 2 hours if using pork loin or pork shoulder.
 Check periodically for doneness - as soon as the roast is tender - to avoid overcooking.)
+Discard the bay leaf and remove the carrots.

-• Discard the carrots and bay leaf.
-Transfer to the roast to a warmed platter and tent with foil to keep warm.
+• Transfer to the roast to a warmed platter and tent with foil to keep warm.
 Whisk in the flour slurry and simmer until thickened.
 Add a couple of teaspoons or so of mustard and salt and pepper to taste.

 Nutrition